netscaler/cloud-native-getting-started/beginners-guide/configmap-for-loglevels.md

             - --configmap
               default/cic-configmap
 ```
-See the below screenshot for identifying right placeholder of configmap arg in CPX yaml file,
+See the below screen-shot for identifying right placeholder of configmap arg in CPX yaml file,

 ![cpx-configmap](images/cpx-configmap.PNG)